-Interim Vice President for Academic Affairs, Interim Dean of Faculty Professor of Spirituality, Co-Director of the Center for Engaged Compassion BA, Wabash College; MDiv, Yale Divinity School; PhD, Graduate Theological Union
+Professor of Spirituality, Co-Director of the Center for Engaged Compassion BA, Wabash College, with studies at Oxford University; MDiv, Yale Divinity School; PhD, Graduate Theological Union, with studies at UC Berkeley

 Dr. Dreitcer's current research and teaching interests lie in the exploration of the nature and experience of contemplative practices across religious traditions, the relationship between spiritual practices and neuroscientific understandings, the ways in which contemplative practices form compassionate actions and attitudes of living, and Christianity as a spiritual path of engaged compassion.
-He is also the director of the Hybrid-Online D.Min. in "Spiritual Renewal, Contemplative Practice, and Strategic Leadership.
+He is also Director of Spiritual Formation at Claremont School of Theology, and co-director of the Center for Engaged Compassion.

 Dr. Dreitcer has been the co-founding director of a seminary program in spiritual direction and served 15 years as a Presbyterian pastor.
-Studies with Henri Nouwen and a year spent at the ecumenical monastic community of Taizé significantly shaped his own spiritual life and his perspective on both the role of spiritual formation in theological studies and the value of contemplative studies in academia.
+Studies with Henri Nouwen and a year spent at the ecumenical monastic community of Taizé significantly shaped his own spiritual life and his perspective on both the role of spiritual formation in theological studies and the value of contemplative approaches in leadership, and organizations of all types.